 - Ask compare-and-contrast questions, such as “How is this painting the same as (or different from) the last one?” or “How is this bedroom different from your bedroom?”

 - Refer to as many of the five senses as possible.
 For example, “What would it sound like if you were in the work of art?
 How would you move?”

 - Read the label.
 Labels can include the title, artist name, materials, and information written by the curator or quotes from people in the community.

 - Look around the galleries, elevators, lobby, etc., and ask your child how they differ from other places you have visited together.

 - Listen to and follow your family’s cues and interests.
 Share your ideas about the artwork as well.

 After Your Family’s Visit

 What does your family want to learn more about?
 What sparked their curiosity and imagination?
 Ask questions about your visit, such as “What was your favorite thing we did today?” or “What do you want to go back and do?”
-To do more exploring, check out the People of Ancient Egypt in Egypt Reborn family guide or Brooklyn Expedition, or visit another Brooklyn cultural institution.
+To do more exploring, check out our art programs for all ages.